M-Media-Group/Cartes.io-wp-plugin/readme.txt

 1. Create and manage maps and markers right from the admin dashboard.
 2. Discover awesome public and interactive maps made by the community.
-2. Place your maps anywhere you want.
-You can also let your website visotrs contribute to your maps, if you want.
+3. Place your maps anywhere on your site with shortcodes.
+You can also let your website visitors contribute to your maps, if you want.

 == Changelog ==